Ad Inspector

 Search for Ad Job Data

-- Navigate to the Ad Server Debug page (Services > Ad Server Debug).
+- Navigate to the Ad Inspector page (Ads > Ad Inspector).

-- From the Ad Playback Type option, determine whether ad job data for a live stream or VOD content will be returned.
+- From the Ad Playback Type option, select whether to return ad job data for a live stream or VOD content.

 - Define the time period for which ad job data will be returned.

-- Click within the From option and then select a start date and time.
+- Select the From option and choose a start date and time.

 - Optional: Define other ad job filters.